microsoft/appcenter-sdk-cordova/demoapp/README.md

 To run application and test those capabilities please follow the instructions below:

-1. Configure Application Secrets for bot iOS and Android
+1. Configure Application Secrets for both iOS and Android

     In `config.xml` find `APP_SECRET` preference for both iOS and Android platforms and set it's value to application secret as displayed in App Center portal